 We will work to understand your family of origin relationships; noticing how both the strengths and limitations of those relationships influence your connections to partners, friends, colleagues,

 Some of the specific problems you may come in with include but are not limited to putting others’ needs before your own; difficulty taking care of yourself in an optimal way; stifled creativity; fear of being assertive; self-defeating behaviors; procrastination.

-My approach is most influenced by the work of the San Francisco Psychotherapy group (sfprg.org), the somatic therapists particularly Stephen Levine (traumahealing.org), the attachment theorists and the Neuroaffective Relational Model (NARM) group.
+My approach is most influenced by the work of the San Francisco Psychotherapy Research Group (sfprg.org), the somatic therapists particularly Stephen Levine (traumahealing.org), the attachment theorists and the Neuroaffective Relational Model (NARM) group.
 We will look at what conscious and unconscious beliefs might be getting in the way of your feeling deserving of being happy, safe, successful and independent.
 We can use your embodied feelings to understand the nature of your worries and find ways to transform those feelings into positive ones.

 Each person is different and together we will find a mix of approaches that works best for you.
 My style is interactive and engaging.
 While therapy involves facing some painful and difficult feelings and insights, I strive to make therapy relaxed and fun.
 Laughter is an important healing experience.
 I love being a therapist and derive a great deal of pleasure from my work.

 Generally, our therapy sessions will last 50 minutes and occur weekly; however, more sessions are sometimes needed during crisis times or to hasten our work.

 Due to COVID-19, for the foreseeable future I am conducting Telehealth sessions remotely.
 If you are a prospective patient, I will let you know how to join me online.